Would you like your nursing license to be valid in different states? Would you like to travel and pick up PRN nursing shifts along the way?

 According to the National Council of State Boards of Nursing, the Nurse Licensure Compact offers the following benefits for nurses, employers, and the nation as a whole:

-- It reduces expenses for organizations that employ nurses.
+- Budget: It reduces expenses for organizations that employ nurses.

-- It enables nurses to cross state borders and provide vital nursing services during or after disasters.
+- Emergency response: It enables nurses to cross state borders and provide vital nursing services during or after disasters.

-Arguably, most of the disadvantages of the NLC were eliminated with the creation of the eNLC, as is evidenced by 23 of the remaining 25 states joining the nursing compact or at least initiating the process after the 2017 amendments.
-However, some aspects that individuals and organizations were concerned about before the amendments to the nursing compact remain in the eNLC, and some attempts to assuage concerns raised new ones.
+Arguably, most of the NLC's disadvantages were eliminated with the creation of the eNLC.
+However, some concerns individuals and organizations had before the amendments to the nursing compact remain in the eNLC, and some attempts to assuage those concerns raised new ones.

-Furthermore, nurses must follow the practice laws of the states they practice in, and compact states can take disciplinary action against nurses’ privilege to practice (PTP) status when nurses violate state laws or the states’ nurse practice acts.
-Participating in a national database, the Coordinated Licensure Information System (CLIS), or a Nurses License Verification database allows compact states to share information to verify nurse licensure, disciplinary actions, and practice privileges.
+Furthermore, nurses must follow the laws of the states in which they practice, and compact states can revoke nurses’ privilege to practice (PTP) status when they violate state laws or the state’s nurse practice acts.
+Participating in databases, such as the Coordinated Licensure Information System (CLIS) or Nursys, allows compact states to share information to verify nurse licensure, disciplinary actions, and practice privileges.

 So far, so good, right?
 Where is the disadvantage?

 Disciplinary action could seriously impact a nurse’s ability to practice, not just in the state where the nurse is being disciplined but in all compact states.
-Not being able to practice while under investigation places a significant financial burden on nurses.
+Being unable to practice while under investigation places a significant financial burden on nurses.
 In other words, the increased privilege to practice across state lines comes with increased exposure to disciplinary action.

 - Meet the requirements for an LPN/LVN or RN license in the compact state of residency, including graduating from a board-approved nursing program or an international nursing program (approved by the authorized accrediting body in the foreign country and verified by an independent credentials review agency)